Financial Arrangements and Fees

 If the council finds you need a care home place after assessment, they will do a means test to work out your contribution.
 You will be invoiced for your client contribution at the beginning of each month and the first fee will be invoiced shortly after arrival.
 Invoices are payable within two weeks of receipt.

-Where our fee is higher than the social service rate, a “top-up” for the shortfall may be agreed between you and Chelston Park.
-Where a “top-up has been agreed, Chelston Park will invoice both the client contribution and the “top-up element in advance or shortly after arrival.
+Where our fee is higher than the social service rate, a “top-up” for the shortfall may be agreed between you and Chelston Gardens.
+Where a “top-up has been agreed, Chelston Gardens will invoice both the client contribution and the “top-up element in advance or shortly after arrival.

 Fee increases are governed by the local authority and usually take place in April.
 Chelston may also apply an increase to the top-up element at this time.